the-events-calendar/event-tickets/readme.txt

 * Fix - Prevent multiple clicks on `Confirm RSVP` from submitting entries [132961]
 * Fix - Make 'Not going' available to translate in RSVP dropdown [134358]
 * Fix - Update how we intercept the singular event template when The Events Calendar is active, on events created using the Block editor so that you can view 'My Tickets' correctly [134583]
+* Language: 101 new strings added, 158 updated, 48 fuzzied, and 104 obsoleted

 = [4.10.8] 2019-09-16 =